 Please note: All characters, locations and events are copyright George RR Martin and the events that take place during this tale can and will deviate from series canon.

 Now that I have time where I am not on the road or dealing with immediate threats, it occurs to me I should put down some record of my thoughts and travels.
 I know I am a bastard.
 I know that my account may not matter to many or amount to much in any end equation.
 Yet I still feel compelled to put ink to paper in the form of some record of this journey I find myself upon.
 Maybe some future bastard staring down a life of derision and bleak prospects will find something of use in these words.

 My name is Cadmon Storm.
 My mother is Rhiannon Penrose, a serving girl at Storm’s End.
 She did not tell me, during my childhood years, who my father is.
 I learned later that she wished me to grow up free of expectation or ambition, to have as normal a childhood as possible.
-But with the surname of Storm in the ancestral home of House Baratheon, that of the King of the Andals and Lord of the Seven Kingdoms, my childhood was not what I would call ‘normal’.
+But given that I was born a few short years before Robert’s Rebellion, my childhood is not what anyone would consider ‘normal.’

 Few children wished to associate with me of their own will.
 They kept to themselves, to lessons with the maester and the septons.
 I found myself the unwilling recipient of several beatings by my peers, I’m assuming under the guise of learning my place as a bastard in a great House.
 I often would sneak free of the castle to wander amongst the villagers, and then down to the docks not far from Storm’s End.
 The salty folk who made their living there had much more tolerance for a bastard and I found myself spending more and more time there.